Instructors

 Canvas Course Management System

-Canvas is Brown’s online course management system and offers tools to supplement an instructor’s course syllabus, including: content upload, collaboration, student communications, assignments and assessments.
+Canvas is Brown’s online course management system and offers tools to supplement an instructor’s course syllabus, including content upload, collaboration, student communications, assignments and assessments.

 Brown Writing Center